 Idiopathic pulmonary hemosiderosis (IPH) is a rare disease characterized by repeated episodes of a diffuse alveolar hemorrhage resulting in the accumulation of hemosiderin inside pulmonary macrophages.
 Early recognition and prompt diagnosis can help reduce the high morbidity and mortality associated with this condition.
-This learning activity reviews the evaluation and treatment of IPH and highlights the role of the interprofessional team in evaluating and treating patients with this condition.
+This activity reviews the evaluation and treatment of IPH and highlights the role of the interprofessional team in the care of patients with this condition.

-- Discuss the etiology of idiopathic pulmonary hemosiderosis.
+- Review the etiology of idiopathic pulmonary hemosiderosis.

 - Describe the most common presentation of idiopathic pulmonary hemosiderosis.

 - Explain the treatment options available for idiopathic pulmonary hemosiderosis.

 - Summarize the importance of coordination and communication amongst the interprofessional team to enhance the care of patients with idiopathic pulmonary hemosiderosis.